CinTheDev/synth-music/README.md

 Because these are in no way implemented right now, it only makes sense to tackle this redundancy issue if held notes are being implemented in the future.

+### Feature held notes (for MeasuredTrack)

+A thing you can do in music theory is to "combine" two consecutive notes with the same height so that they sound like one.
+The special thing is that these connected notes can go beyond measures, which would be impossible with MeasuredTrack right now.

+I feel like it would be pretty hard to do the same for sections, so just aim for the MeasuredTrack version first.

 ### Construct Track with MIDI file

 If the original way of composing Tracks placing individual notes is undesired,